 Fracking in court

-Ineos is going to court to challenge the Scottish Government’s decision to ban fracking.
+Ineos went to court to challenge the Scottish Government’s decision to ban fracking.

-We are making an unprecedented ‘public interest’ intervention in this case in support of the ban.
-We’ll also set out why we think the Government is arguably required to act in this way to meet our climate commitments.
+We made an unprecedented ‘public interest’ intervention in this case in support of the ban.
+We also set out why we think the Government is arguably required to act in this way to meet our climate commitments.